-Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests
+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

-The purpose of this class is to develop a concept of mental health and to increase awareness of mental health issues.
+The purpose of this course is to develop a concept of mental health and to increase awareness of mental health issues.
 Students will examine the principles of mental health, including risk factors associated with mental illness and factors which lend toward positive mental health.
-Various mental illnesses and treatment strategies will also be explored.
-The education and roles of mental health professionals will be reviewed, as well as mental health facility options.
-Societal issues concerning mental health status will also be discussed.
+Various mental illnesses and treatment strategies will be explored.
+Developmental, cultural, societal and economic factors concerning mental health status will also be discussed.